 Infused with innate anti-aging and free radical fighting properties, elderberries keep your skin radiant for longer periods.
 Furthermore, they also act as a natural detoxifying agent and help prevent distressing skin conditions like breakouts, boils, and scars.

 The anthocyanins in elderberries (the compounds that give them their characteristic red color) were found to give a natural boost to your skin’s health.
 This compound also protects against skin damage (10).
 In fact, distilled elderberry flower water is known to restore skin health and lighten the freckles (11).
 Applying the fruit extract can also reduce inflammation and bruising.
 The extract can help treat herpesi XA skin condition caused by the herpes simplex virus that leads to cold, contagious sores mostly around the mouth or genitals. as well.
 The antioxidants in the berry can fight the herpes virus and give relief.

 The berries work great for your hair as well.
 You can take some elderflower oil (you should be getting it in the market) and mix it with some of your other favorite oils.
 Apply on the problem areas of your scalp.
 The serum can treat split ends, problematic hairlines, and might even encourage hair growth.

 9. Can Boost Vision Health

-Being rich in vitamins A and B6, elderberries can help prevent serious vision ailments like glaucoma and macular degeneration.
+Being rich in vitamins A and B6, elderberries can help prevent serious vision ailments like glaucomai XA group of eye conditions that damage the optic nerve due to high blood pressure.
+Constant eye pain is a symptom. and macular degenerationi XA common eye disorder that causes blurred vision due to damage to the inner layers of the macula in people above the age of 50. .
 The antioxidant activity of elderberries also helps ensure vision health in the long run.

 10. Help Treat Urinary Tract Infections